Vie chretienne Cosmos Arts Engin de recherches Plan du site

 While I agree with Berlinski's basic argument here, I would propose a this requires further qualification, that is that the Darwinian theory of evolution is not in fact a complete “system of belief”, but only part of a system of belief, more specifically an origins myth.
 All systems of belief require an origins myth (answering the BIG QUESTIONS[6]), even if borrowed.
 The detailed argument for this proposal appears in my Flight From the Absolute, vol 2.
 Berlinski's idea of the Darwinian theory of evolution as a system of belief is worth exploring.
 For example, in chap.
 6 Berlinski discusses scepticism among mathematicians regarding evolution in the first half of the 20th century and notes (2023: 34)

 I think this needs qualification.
 First of all there is good reason to believe that for most of the first half of the 20th century Darwin's theory was already considered totemic[7].
 If scepticism regarding evolution among mathematicians was tolerable before 1950[8] this was largely due to the fact that the evolutionary clergy reigned supreme in academia and science and had not suffered any serious challenge.
 That would change with the advent of Creationism in the 1960-70s followed by the Intelligent Design movement in the 1980s.
 The present-day intolerance of criticism by evolutionists that Berlinski notes was the reaction to the realisation that the evolutionary clergy's ideological monopoly was no longer as secure (nor their arguments as unassailable) as they'd once thought.
-Amongst other things, this lead to the insecure evolutionary clergy's seeking judge's decisions to protect their ideological monopoly in education and thus shut out the critics/heretics.
-This is not a move you make if you are confident in your argument...
+Amongst other things, this lead to the insecure evolutionary clergy's seeking judge's decisions in the legal system to protect their ideological monopoly in education and thus shut out the critics/heretics.
+This is not a move you make if you are confident in your own argument...

 The code trap